PerilousBooklet/TODO/life.md

 - [ ] Take notes on public speaking and communication tips
 - [ ] Write/contribute-to Steam layer for Subnautica
 - [ ] Get CasaOS WebUI working on Arch Linux
-- [ ] Digitize all my food recipes
 - [ ] Decompile Java deps and write the script
 - [ ] Make a simple mod for Warzone2100
 - [ ] Make simple templates for the following:
   - [ ] Bash + dialog
   - [ ] C + SDL + RAYLIB
   - [ ] Vala + GTK